About Binghamton University

-During the 2016-17 academic year, full-time teaching faculty numbered 730, of whom 92 percent held a PhD or the appropriate terminal degree in their fields.
+During Fall 2018, full-time teaching faculty numbered 770, of whom 92.5 percent held a PhD or the appropriate terminal degree in their fields.
 Both graduates and undergraduates are taught by faculty whose members are committed to teaching, advising and working closely with students.

 Until 1953, Harpur College was one of only two public liberal arts colleges in the state.
 In 1961 the campus was moved across the Susquehanna River to Vestal.
 Growing enrollments and a reputation for excellence soon led to the selection of Harpur College as one of four doctorate-granting university centers in the state system.
 In 1965 the campus was formally designated the State University of New York at Binghamton.

 Harpur College retained its identity as the undergraduate liberal arts and sciences component of the University, and it became the nucleus of an evolving complex of graduate, research and professional programs.
-Binghamton University’s professional schools now include the College of Community and Public Affairs, Decker School of Nursing, School of Management, School of Pharmacy and Pharmaceutical Sciences and Thomas J. Watson School of Engineering and Applied Science.
+Binghamton University’s professional schools now include the College of Community and Public Affairs, Decker College of Nursing and Health Sciences, School of Management, School of Pharmacy and Pharmaceutical Sciences and Thomas J. Watson School of Engineering and Applied Science.

 Binghamton, Vestal, Endicott and Johnson City are part of the Greater Binghamton region, an urban metropolitan area that offers a sophisticated cultural life along with easily accessible outdoor recreational opportunities.
 Major employers are Lockheed Martin, BAE Systems, United Health Services, Universal Instruments and the University itself.